bscofield/moody/README.md

     $ heroku addons:add scheduler
     $ heroku addons:open scheduler

 Set up a scheduler task to run `rake prompt` at regular intervals.
+You may also want to run `rake summary` daily.

 ## To-do